Slow Marketing

 3. Social Without Performance

-Social becomes less about keeping up and being reactionary, and more about showing up consistently and authentically to build trust over time.
+Social becomes less about being reactionary and more about showing up consistently and earning trust over time.

 Relevant focus areas: